 Online Masters Degree in Art Therapy: Program Overview

 Online master's programs in art therapy train students in art-related techniques and practices used in a variety of therapeutic and counseling situations.
-Full online programs in this field are rare, most are hybrid programs that combine online and on-campus classes.
+Full online programs in this field are aren't common - most are hybrid programs that combine online and on-campus classes.

-Some master's degree programs in art therapy can be completed partially online, although these programs are rare.
-Coursework can be completed through distance learning, but this type of program includes practical training, often through residencies and internships, so that students can apply what they've learned while working with real patients.
+Some master's degree programs in art therapy can be completed partially online, although these programs are somewhat rare.
+Didactic coursework can be completed through distance learning, but this type of program includes practical training, often through residencies and internships, so that students can apply what they've learned while working with real patients.

 Applicants to master's degree programs in art therapy may need to have completed prerequisite courses in psychology and the fine arts.
 Aspiring art therapists should also contact their state to find out how the art therapy profession is regulated and inquire if certain online programs will prepare them for professional practice.
 For example, art therapists may hold licensure as marriage and family therapists or licensed professional clinical counselors and also be registered as art therapists.
 Prospective online art therapy students may need to find out whether or not programs meet education standards from the Art Therapy Credentials Board, the American Art Therapy Association and/or other professional therapy or mental health organizations.